alexdebrie/serverless-flask/README.md

 The `postsetup.js` prompt will walk you through some setup questions that may be custom to your use case.
 This includes:
+- Whether you have Docker setup, which assists in packaging dependencies.
+For more info, check out [this post on managing your Python packages with Serverless](https://serverless.com/blog/serverless-python-packaging/);
 - Whether you want to set up a custom domain that you own, rather than a random assigned one from AWS.
 For more details on that, look at [this post on setting up a custom domain with API Gateway and Serverless](https://serverless.com/blog/serverless-api-gateway-domain/).